 The Medical Assistant program prepares students to work within a medical office with valuable skills in office administration as well as clinical and patient care skills.
 Medical assistants are commonly employed in outpatient physician offices, clinics, health maintenance organizations, and hospitals.
-The program consists of three quarters of coursework followed by an externship with a local employer.
+The program consists of three quarters of coursework followed by a 198-hour unpaid externship with a local employer.

 Medical assistants continue to be in high demand.
 CBC’s Medical Assistant program has maintained excellent placement of graduates throughout the community.
 CBC’s Medical Assistant students have also received higher wages than other competing Medical Assistant programs in the region.

 The Medical Assisting program at Columbia Basin College has a job placement rate of 90% (2016).

 Facilities and Equipment

 The Medical Assistant program is offered at CBC’s Health Science Center in Richland.
 The program enjoys the latest in technology and equipment utilized throughout the medical field.
 Students also benefit from technology enabling them access to their instructors and lecture 24 hours a day, seven days a week.
 Students have access to the specialized medical library in the Health Science Center and get valuable skills in computer charting used throughout the industry.